 Babies 6 Months and Under

 If you have a child under 6 months, keep them out of direct sunlight at all possible times.
-If adequate shade and clothing are not available, you can apply a small amount of at least 15 SPF on infants 6 months of age and under.
-Apply your first coat of sunscreen about 30 minutes before going outside, then continue reapplying around every two hours to avoid burns.
+Find shade under a tree, an umbrella, or the stroller canopy.
+When possible, dress your children in cool, comfortable clothing that covers the body, such as lightweight cotton pants, long-sleeved shirts, and hats.
 Should your infant get sunburned, apply a cool compress to the affected area.
-If you have any questions or concerns please contact our office and speak with our nursing staff.
+If you have any questions or concerns, please contact our office, and speak with our nursing staff.

 SPF 15 or Greater is your Safest Bet